batashe/NFTMarketplace/frontend/README.md

 # NFT Marketplace

-We are a developing NFT Marketplace based on Next.js, Sanity, ethereum and Node.js dedicated to connecting artists with their fans and unique token collectors!, Pay for any NFT art with Etherum.
+We are a developing NFT Marketplace based on Next.js, ethereum and Node.js dedicated to connecting artists with their fans and unique token collectors!, Pay for any NFT art with Etherum.

 [![Maintainer](https://img.shields.io/badge/maintainer-batashe-green)](https://github.com/batashe)